 During the third quarter of fiscal 2002, the Company recorded special charges of approximately \$12.8 million.
 The charges included severance and fringe benefit costs of \$3.7 million related to cost reduction actions taken in several product groups and, to a lesser extent, in manufacturing, \$3.8 million related to the impairment of an investment, \$3.4 million related to the impairment of goodwill associated with the closing of an Austrian design center acquired in fiscal 2001 and \$1.9 million primarily related to the abandonment of equipment and lease cancellation fees.
 The investment impairment, which was related to an equity investment in a private company, was due to the Company's decision to abandon the product strategy for which the investment was made.
 The severance and fringe benefit costs were for approximately 70 engineering employees in the United States, Europe and Canada, and approximately 30 manufacturing employees in the United States.
-All of the manufacturing employees and substantially all of the engineering employees had been terminated as of May 3, 2003.
+All of the manufacturing employees and substantially all of the engineering employees had been terminated as of August 2, 2003.

 During the fourth quarter of fiscal 2002, the Company recorded special charges of approximately \$8.4 million.
-The charges included severance and fringe benefit costs of \$2.5 million related to cost reduction actions taken in the sales group, several product groups and the Company's manufacturing test operations for approximately 65 employees in the United States and Europe, of which 56 had been terminated as of May 3, 2003.
-The charges also included \$2.1 million related to the impairment of investments, \$1.8 million primarily related to the abandonment of equipment and lease cancellation fees and a change in estimate of \$2.0 million related to clean-up costs originally recorded in the second quarter of fiscal 2002.
+The charges included severance and fringe benefit costs of \$2.5 million related to cost reduction actions taken in the sales group, several product groups and the Company's manufacturing test operations for approximately 65 employees in the United States and Europe, of which 56 had been terminated as of August 2, 2003.
+The Company expects to substantially complete this action by the end of the fourth quarter of fiscal 2003.
+The charges also included \$2.1 million related to the impairment of investments, \$1.8 million primarily related to the abandonment of equipment and lease cancellation fees and a change in estimate of \$2.0 million of additional estimated clean-up costs originally recorded in the second quarter of fiscal 2002.
 The investment impairment charges were related to the decline in fair value of a publicly traded equity investment to less than its cost basis that was determined to be other-than-temporary, and to an equity investment in a private company.
 The private company equity investment was part of a product strategy that the Company decided to abandon.
-The Company expects to substantially complete this action by the end of the third quarter of fiscal 2003.